-Over the summer the government has announced that the Primary Physical Education and Sports funding will be doubling for all schools.
-For our school this means we will receive £16,000 and an additional payment of £10 per pupil.
-In our school a recent inspection stated that:
+The government has announced that the Primary Physical Education and Sports funding will be continued for the academic year 2020- 2021.
+For our school, this means we will receive £16,000 and an additional payment of £10 per pupil.
+In our last OFSTED inspection it was said that:

-We are therefore looking into maximising all available space around school to further promote healthy lifestyles and active pupils.
-Following an analysis of the objectives and achievements from last year and the increased funding the following areas of development have been targeted in this academic year.
+After maximising all available space around school to further promote healthy lifestyles and active pupils and following Covid 19, the school has placed a high important on pupil mental health as part of out 'Healthy Body, Healthy Mind' focus.
+Following an analysis of the objectives and achievements from last year, the following areas of development have been targeted in this academic year.

 The reports below give information about how the previous sports funding has been used and how we plan to use the 2020/2021 funding.